enso-org/enso/docs/language-server/protocol-language-server.md

 ### `SuggestionsDatabaseUpdate`

-The update of the suggestions collection.
+The update of the suggestions database.

 #### Format